How to be more empathetic: Skills to strengthen connection

 How to be more empathetic: Put it into practice today

-Empathy alone won’t solve the world’s problems, but it can be a strong motivator to try and resolve conflict.
-And if no solution can be found, empathy can at least be a source of connection, a way to relate with others—even when they seem vastly different from yourself.
+Empathy alone won’t solve the world’s problems, but it can be a strong motivator to try to resolve conflict.
+And if no solution can be found, empathy can at least be a source of connection, a way to relate to others, even when they seem vastly different from yourself.